MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ## Startup code prog/lib/crt0.s
-Upon reset, the processor starts executing code at the label "init" defined in prog/lib/vectors.s.
+Upon reset, the processor starts executing code at the label "init" referenced in prog/lib/vectors.s.
 This startup code is placed in a separate file prog/lib/crt0.s, and is respondible for preparing the C runtime environment.